CHAMBERS & PARTNERS – 2019

 Philip Baker QC

 An international tax expert, particularly in double taxation treaties.
-He regularly acts on tax cases before the Court of Justice of the European Union.
+He regularly acts on tax cases before the CJEU.

 Advises on all aspects of tax law, with particular expertise in property transaction structuring, offshore trusts and VAT.
 Well known for his lectures and seminars on property and trust taxation.

 Best known among private client tax specialists for his work on the ‘Icebreaker’ partnership scheme litigation, where he acted on behalf of the Revenue.
 He also has a strong taxpayer-side practice on residence and domicile matters, and on tax scheme litigation.